ISS-Security/hw-credit_card_crypto/README.md

 ## Retrieving Files

 1. Make sure to setup the git tool as we described in class (see online handout on 'Git Version Control').
-Also, make sure to create your own RSA keypair and link your public key to Github.
-You can then clone any public project from Github onto your local machine.
+Also, make sure to create your own SSH keypair and link your public key to Github.
+You can then clone any public project from Github onto your local machine without a password.
 2. Fork this project on Github (a copy is created in your Github account) using the 'Fork' button.
 3. Clone *your copy* of the forked project onto your local machine:
 `git clone git@github.com:[your_username]/hw_3-credit_card_crypto.git`
+4. Set the local Ruby version in `.ruby-version` using `rbenv local [version]`
-4. Run `bundle install` to install all gems in `Gemfile`.
+5. Run `bundle install` to install all gems in `Gemfile`; a `Gemfile.lock` file will be created.

 ## Working on Assignment